footworkjs/footworkjs.com/readme.md

 7) **Build the demo zip files**

-This build the zip files for the demo applications on the /get-started page:
+This builds the zip files for the demo applications on the /get-started page:

 ```bash
 # The default task will build the css, javascript, and demo zip assets